new2cde20/Critical_Mass_Challenge/README.md

 either React or Vue.js, I feel that it would be a wonderful opportunity for me to grow as a developer.
 If\
 React and/or Vue.js are not options, I still would like to have the opportunity to build an app using whatever\
 languages/frameworks/IDE(s) that Critical Mass focuses on using.
 So, if that means using something like Android Studio, I'd be open to that as well.

+Code Challenge:\
+Link to CodeSandbox challenge: https://yhqo7.csb.app/

+I was able to complete the following from this challenge:\
+-Looping over menuItems and categorizing them into sections based on each item's 'type' -I was able to sort the items by their 'menuOrder' but was not able to do this by each category (e.g., I couldn't sort all the starters by menuOrder).
+I was able to sort all of the items by menuOrder
+-I was able to render the sorted results into the appropriate container within 'index.html' -I was able to add some "Italian menu" styling to boost my store's sales.\

+I was not able to complete the following/got stuck on the following:
+-I was not able to format the prices
+-I was not able to render the "spicy" icon next to any menu items were 'spicy' was true\

+Even though I was not able to complete everything in this section, I had some ideas on where I wanted to go with the parts I wasn't able to complete, which you can see in my commented out code.\

+I was able to learn a lot while completing this portion of the coding challenge, particularly with JavaScript, and I appreciate the opportunity to participate in Critical Mass's coding challenge!